Update: December 2023

 So, when considering a trip, which route to Tumut should you take?
 My recommendation is that you consider at least one of each.
 Having said that, here are the pros and cons of each:

 - Traffic.
-Both routes have limited traffic.
-Between Canberra and Wee Jasper there is the most traffic of any route, but this still modest and the road is sealed.
-The most challenging traffic is between Uriarra and Brindabella as this is often 4WDs that create a lot of dust.
+Both routes have limited traffic, but probably the most is on the Brindabella route.
+Between Canberra and Wee Jasper there is farm and commuter traffic, but this very modest and the road is sealed.
+Frankly the most traffic on the Wee Jasper route is sheep and cattle on the road.
+The most challenging part with vehicles is between Uriarra and Brindabella as this is often 4WDs that create a lot of dust.
 It is also not fun to have traffic pass on the bluestone gravel near Micalong State Forest as this can force you into the dodgier tracks.

 - Climbing.
 In total metres, there is limited difference between the two routes.
 The climbing/descending is steeper via Brindabella, particularly between Piccadilly and Brindabella.
 Having said that, the long fast descent into Tumut when coming via Brindabella is sealed and very enjoyable.
 Overall the climbing is gentler on the Wee Jasper route, and does not climb as high – avoiding the winter closures that can arise via Brindabella.